n0mi1k/kali-on-apple-container/README.md

 apt-get update
 apt install -y kali-linux-headless
 ```
+Need to rebuild or create a new container?
+Just re-run the script!
+You may delete old containers with `container rm <container-name>`.

 ## ⚙️ Resource Allocation
 To allocate more resources, such as using `4` CPUs and `8GB` of memory, modify below variables in `setup.sh`: